macklab/manual/docs/ix.md

     --output-spaces MNI152NLin2009cAsym func
 ```
 Note the `--user 1000:1012` argument in the first line.
 This sets the user to be me (uid=1000) and group to be funclearn (group ID = 1012) with these numbers pulled from the `id` command above.
 By settingi the `--user` argument, all files and directories created by the fmriprep call will have me as the owner and funclearn as the group.

+NOTE: If you are using a newer version of fmriprep (ver 22.0 and newer), you must explictly define the name of the output directory inside the derivatives directory (e.g., `-v /data2/funclearn/derivatives/fmriprep:/out`).
+Prior to this, fmriprep defaulted to creating a directory named fmriprep.
+To make this all work well with our permissions setup, please create your fmriprep derivatives folder first before running fmriprep on your participants.
+If you don't, the output folder will be created by docker with root as owner and group.
+If this happens, all is not lost.
+You can change the group to your project group (e.g., `$ sudo chgrp -R funclearn /data2/funclearn/derivatives/fmriprep`), then subsequent fmriprep calls will work without write permission errors.